Shr06/SHRUTHI-/README.md

 Completed.

 Week-3
-Project on Embedded systems using Tinkercad
-TOPIC- HOME AUTOMATION USING TINKERCAD
+Project on Embedded systems programming using Tinkercad TOPIC- HOME AUTOMATION USING TINKERCAD